+Recreational Facilities:

-Recreational Facilities: At the discretion of Frank & Marshall College, Lancaster Theological Seminary students may be permitted limited use of the facilities at the F&M Alumni Sports and Fitness Center located on Harrisburg Avenue.
+At the discretion of Frank & Marshall College, Lancaster Theological Seminary students may be permitted limited use of the facilities at the F&M Alumni Sports and Fitness Center located on Harrisburg Avenue.
 The scope, policy and process for this privilege are reviewed annually by F&M and may change without notice.
 Current policy information and subsequent updates will be posted on students' seminary e-mail accounts.
 Students should not contact F&M directly, but should request information through the Lancaster Seminary Dean's Office.

+Sabbath Room:

-Sabbath Room: A sacred space located adjacent to the Glatfelter Conference Room has been consecrated for use by the Seminary Community for prayer, meditation and contemplation.
+A sacred space located adjacent to the Glatfelter Conference Room has been consecrated for use by the Seminary Community for prayer, meditation and contemplation.
 Members of the Seminary Community may reserve the room for one-hour blocks of time.
 Guidelines for using the Sabbath Room and a reservation calendar are located outside the entrance to the room.

-Seminary Identification Card: Students are issued a Seminary identification (ID) card at orientation and annually thereafter.
+Seminary Identification Card:

+Students are issued a Seminary identification (ID) card at orientation and annually thereafter.
 The Seminary ID card is necessary to check out library materials at Lancaster Theological Seminary and at Franklin & Marshall College Library.
 Other local establishments may provide certain discounts for which a school ID card is required.

+Seminary Governance:

-Seminary Governance: The Board of Trustees of Lancaster Theological Seminary governs Lancaster Theological Seminary under its by-laws.
+The Board of Trustees of Lancaster Theological Seminary governs Lancaster Theological Seminary under its bylaws.
 The Board calls a President to serve as the chief executive officer, to whom the Board delegates the day to day administration of the seminary.
-In consultation with the President, the Board of Trustees also calls a Vice President of Academic Affairs/Dean of the Seminary and resident faculty.
+In consultation with the President, the Board of Trustees also calls a Vice President of Academic Affairs/Dean of the Seminary and regular faculty.
 The Board delegates the academic administration of the seminary to the President, Vice President of Academic Affairs/Dean of the Seminary and faculty.
 The President has organized the administrative work of the Seminary as follows:

-- Senior Leadership: The President of the Seminary, Vice President of Academic Affairs/Dean of the Seminary, Vice President of Advancement and Communications, and Vice President of Operations and Finance serve as Senior Leadership. - Administrative Cabinet: An Administrative Cabinet consults with the President on general administration of the seminary, facilitates the flow of information, implements policy decisions of the Trustees and functions as staff for institutional planning and strategy.
-Members include the President, Vice President of Academic Affairs/Dean of the Seminary, Vice President of Advancement and Communications, Director of Recruitment, Admissions and Financial Aid, Vice President of Operations and Finance, and others as determined.
+- Senior Leadership: The President of the Seminary, Dean of the Seminary, Executive Director of Development and Communication, and Vice President of Operations and Finance serve as Senior Leadership. - Administrative Cabinet: An Administrative Cabinet consults with the President on general administration of the seminary, facilitates the flow of information, implements policy decisions of the Trustees and functions as staff for institutional planning and strategy.
+Members include the President and representatives from each department of the seminary: Chief Academic Officer, Chief Advancement Officer, Chief Admissions Officer, and Chief Financial Officer.
 The moderator of the Seminarian Community Council is invited to serve on the Administrative Cabinet and to provide input and facilitate communication with the wider student body. - Faculty: Regular full-time faculty members meet regularly and have responsibility for academic policy in educational programs of the seminary.
-Adjunct faculty and administrative officers of the seminary have voice, but no vote. - Seminary Committees: In addition to scheduled meetings of the regular faculty, the following other committees meet regularly throughout the semester: (1) Education and Student Life Committee of the Seminary; (2) Committee on Diversity; (3) Doctor of Ministry Committee; and (4) Faculty Development and Review Committee.
+Adjunct faculty and administrative officers of the seminary have voice, but no vote. - Seminary Committees: In addition to scheduled meetings of the regular faculty, the following other committees meet regularly throughout the semester: (1) Diversity and Educational Life Committee of the Seminary; (2) Doctor of Ministry Committee; and (3) Faculty Development and Review Committee.
 A regular faculty member usually serves as chair in each committee and, as applicable, the committees may consist of faculty, staff, administration, students and trustees.